 We test every tumbling rough that we sell and share the recipe we used to produce nice tumbled stones - using the same grit, polish and ceramic media sold on this website.
 Each rough is assigned to one of the three categories below based upon its properties and the amount of care that is required:

-These roughs are intended for use in small rock tumblers with a 2-pound or 3-pound capacity barrel, such as the Thumler's MP-1, Thumler's A-R1, and Lortone 3A.
-They work well without adding media using our standard rock tumbling instructions.
+These are small-sized roughs that are intended for use in small rock tumblers with a 2-pound or 3-pound capacity barrel, such as the Thumler's MP-1, Thumler's A-R1, and Lortone 3A.
 They are "ready-to-tumble" and have a Mohs hardness of about 7.
+They work well without adding media, using the instructions shown on the page where the rough is sold.

-In our opinion, this is one of the great bargains on our website.
-With this bulk rough you get a 20-pound bag of mixed tumbling rough - and in that bag you will find several materials that have been favorite tumbling roughs for the past fifty years - in pieces that range from 1/2" up to about 2 1/2".
+In our opinion, this is one of the great bargains on our website: you can get a 20-pound bag of mixed tumbling rough for $99.99.
+In that bag you will find several materials that have been favorite tumbling roughs for the past fifty years - in pieces that range from 1/2" up to about 2 1/2".
 Some of the roughs that we typically see in these bags include: banded amethyst, gold tiger's eye, red jasper, picture jasper, green aventurine, rose quartz, sodalite, unakite, white quartz and more.
-Every bag is different and every bag has lots of diverse color.
+Every bag is different, and every bag has lots of diverse color.
 More information, larger photo.

 This red jasper from South Africa is one of our long-time favorite tumbling roughs.
 Why?
 Here are four reasons: 1) it accepts an awesome polish; 2) it has a spectacular red color; 3) it shapes nicely; and, 4) it is tough enough that bruising rarely occurs in the tumbler.
 That makes this rough easy and enjoyable to tumble.
 Mostly 1 to 2 inches in size.
 More information, photos, tumbling suggestions.